vacu9708/Data-structure/Linked list/README.md

 #### `Array`
 A collection of data elements that is stored contiguously and consecutively.
   * Elements can be accessed randomly.
 The wanted index is just picked immedately, in other words, **O(1) time complexity**
-  * Insertion and Deletion operations are costlier since the memory locations are consecutive and fixed. **O(n) time complexity** because in the worst case, all the elements might have to be moved to prevent internal fragmentation.
+  * Insertion and Deletion operations are costlier since the memory locations are consecutive and fixed. **O(n) time complexity** because in the worst case, all the elements might have to be moved to prevent internal and external fragmentation.

 #### `Linked list`
 A collection of data elements stored non-contiguously, with each element connected through pointers.